gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Without any more warning than that it reached up and plucked one of its lenses out of its head.
-"Eww," Maddy said involuntarily as the bot twisted it arm around to point the lens at its back, the thin coiled wire that ran between the lens and the bot's head stretching taut.
+"Eww," Maddy said involuntarily as the bot twisted it arm around to point the lens at its back.

+The thin coiled wire that ran between the lens and the bot's head stretched taut.
 "Confirmed," the bot said.
 "This one's external regulator has been disabled.
 Hurray.